Can this woman make India love wine?

 Only 39% had heard of Shiraz and 18% of Cabernet Sauvignon, indicating perhaps just how nascent this market is.

 Interestingly, Indians -- for the moment, at least -- prefer to drink Indian wines.
-In Holland's report, 82% of those surveyed in Holland's report having consumed domestic wines in the past six months, while just 24% reported having drunk French varieties and 20% Australian.
+In Holland's report, 82% of those surveyed had consumed domestic wines in the past six months, while just 24% reported having drunk French varieties and 20% Australian.

 Most of India's wine production is concentrated in the Nashik region, in Maharashtra state, which has about 30 wineries in operation.
 Meanwhile, Bangalore wines are also making headway with domestic customers.